1. Skip to content

 The UN mission in eastern Congo was initially meant to be quickly concluded at the request of Kinshasa.
 However, the M23 offensive in North Kivu has led to a reassessment.
 Will the peacekeeping mission now be extended?

-Members of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) ride on a pickup truck as they secure the evacuation of non-essential UN staff, following the fight between M23 rebels and the Armed Forces of the Democratic Republic of the Congo (FARDC), in Goma, North Kivu province, Democratic Republic of Congo, January 25, 2025.
+Members of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) are seen riding on the back of a pickup truck in Goma, North Kivu province, on January 25, 2025

 UN seeks pathways for stabilization

-While the extension of MONUSCO's mandate was not directly under discussion, one thing was clear: the international community could not simply withdraw from North Kivu and leave the people there to fend for themselves.
+While the extension of MONUSCO's mandate was not directly under discussion at the special UN session, one thing was made clear: The international community could not simply withdraw from North Kivu at this point, and leave the people there to fend for themselves.

-"The MONUSCO soldiers help us get better information about the movements of Rwandan troops in the area," emphasized the Congolese foreign minister.
-The reports from MONUSCO provide independent information to UN bodies about what is happening in the conflict zones.
-In other words, given the M23 rebels' offensive, Kinshasa, contrary to earlier statements, now supports, at least temporarily, the presence of MONUSCO in eastern Congo.
+Congolese Foreign Minister Kayikwamba Wagner also stressed that "(t)he MONUSCO soldiers help us get better information about the movements of Rwandan troops in the area," while reports from MONUSCO also provide independent information to UN bodies about what is happening in the conflict zone.

 MONUSCO troops didn't defend Goma